alexhyang/learning-notes/missing-semester/README.md

 # The Missing Semester of Your CS Education

-[This courses](https://missing.csail.mit.edu/) explains how to master the command-line, use a powerful text editor, use fancy features of version control systems, etc.
+[These courses](https://missing.csail.mit.edu/) explains how to master the command-line, use a powerful text editor, use fancy features of version control systems, etc.

 ## Solutions to Exercises
 1. Lecture 1 - Course overview + the shell (solutions skipped)